Prewar passenger cargo ship.

-During the Pacific War, this prewar passenger cargo ship was used as a cargo ship by the Japanese Navy with a crew of 48.
+During the Pacific War, commandeered by the Imperial Japanese Navy (IJN) as a cargo vessel with a crew of 48.

-On February 17, 1944 during "Operation Hailstorm" Amagisan Maru was anchored at Truk Lagoon, Attacked by nine carrier aircraft from
+On February 17, 1944 anchored in Truk Lagoon.
+During "Operation Hailstorm" Amagisan Maru was attacked by nine U. S. Navy (USN) carrier aircraft from

 USS Bunker Hill.
-The vessel was hit by a 1,000 lb. bomb and an aerial torpedo that caused the ship to burn and quickly sink.
+The vessel was hit by a 1,000 pound bomb and an aerial torpedo that caused the ship to burn and quickly sink.

 Oil and aviation fuel still leak from